panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-05-13-PMC/2020-05-13-PMC_Summary.md

 Andy explained that WP2 members are busy working on the deliverable and that tomorrow there is a meeting to complete the final draft.

-Tobias reported good progress and meeting with ExPaNDS to converge on the anthologies.
+Tobias reported good progress and meeting with ExPaNDS to converge on the ontologies.

 Hans reported ongoing work on the deliverable, which will be ready by next Friday 22nd May and confirmed that he received feedback from all sites.

-Carsten reported a two-week's long spring that replaed the planned face to face workshop.
+Carsten reported a two weeks long sprint that replaced the planned face-to-face workshop.
 He also explained that work on the next deliverable (due November 2020) has started and that he is trying to get a Jupyter Hub instance up with DESY.

 Jean-François reported work on the performance tests that he wants to include in the deliverable.